Poilon/graphql-rails-api/README.md

-# GraphqlRailsApi
+# Graphql Rails Api
 `graphql-rails-api` is a wrapper around (graphql-ruby)[https://graphql-ruby.org/] for rails application.
-It provides a global service for all the graphql resources present in the application.
-It also comes with handy generators to integrate new resources to the graphql schemas.
+It describe easily your graphql API in a domain driven design way.

+The main purposes of this gem are :
+- Provide a normalized code architecture by mapping graphql resources to the active_record model
+- Earn time providing a global graphql service to directly perform crud operations on your models through mutation without having to write code
+- Earn time providing generators to create or update graphql resource files when creating or modifing a model

-### Dependencies
+### Notes
-TODO.
-rails
+Only postgresql adapter is maintained.
+Only model using uuid as identifier are compatible with generated migrations right now.

-A model User
+A model User will be created during installation

-gem pg

-uuid ?

 ## Installation